 It means instructing every Brawler on how to behave for that match.

 Every instruction is composed of:

-- WEAPON and ARMOUR: the equipment you choose for your brawler to hit and defend himself.
+- WEAPON and ARMOUR: the equipment you choose for your Brawler to hit, and to protect from opponents' attacks.
 Have a look HERE for more details;

 Remember: even for the tactics you are allowed to change them until the tactics deadline has expired.

 TACTICS HINT 1: CRUELTY is definitely the easiest tactic to use.
 DARING is a bit trickier, but can still be quite useful when you get the gist of it (just avoid using DARING/SUM).
 MARKING is for expert Brawler Masters only: you’d better refrain from using it for now.

 TACTICS HINT 2: Don’t spread your tactics too much, it’s better to focus on one or two targets at the time.
 This means that you’d better pick one or two tactics, and assign one to some of your Brawlers, and the other one to the others.
 This won't assure you a bloodbath, but might bring your Team to victory on several occasions.

 Brawlers don’t have hit points (as in some RPGs),

 they just have Attributes (some higher and some lower, obviously).

 Whenever a Brawler gets wounded, one or more of their Attributes will be decreased for the duration of the match.